Ubayed-Bin-Sufian/sugar-docs/src/contributing.md

 git push origin BRANCH-NAME
 ```

-### Sending a pull-request
+### Sending a pull request

-Send a pull-request for your branch.
+Send a pull request for your branch.
 Navigate to your repository page in GitHub, switch to the branch you made, and then press the **Pull Request** button.

 When writing a pull-request message;